2018 United States House of Representatives elections in Michigan: Democratic primary

 Matt Morgan was the only Democrat to file to run.
-However, Morgan was removed from the ballot because he used a PO box address on his nomination petitions instead of his residential address.
+However, he was removed from the ballot because he used a PO box address on his nomination petitions instead of his residential address.
 Instead, Morgan ran a write-in campaign, hoping to qualify for the ballot by winning at least five percent of the total votes cast in the district for the Democratic gubernatorial primary.
 Over 4,800 votes were cast in Marquette County, which would have been enough by itself to qualify Morgan for the ballot.
 According to official results, Democrats cast 29,293 write-in votes in the primary for Morgan, more than seven times the 3,781-vote threshold.
-On August 24, the Board of State Canvassers placed Morgan on the November ballot.
+On August 24, the Board of State Canvassers placed him on the November ballot.